cea-hpc/modules/doc/source/module.rst

 **--default**, **-d**

  On **avail** sub-command, display only the default version of each module name.
-Default version is either the explicitly set default version or the highest numerically sorted *modulefile* if no default version set (see Locating Modulefiles section in the :ref:`modulefile(4)` man page).
+Default version is the explicitly set default version or also the implicit default version if **config** option *implicit_default* is enabled (see Locating Modulefiles section in the :ref:`modulefile(4)` man page for further details on implicit default version).

 **--latest**, **-L**